St Mary Redcliffe: Gothic rebuilding

 In 1185, a new north porch was constructed in the Early English Gothic style of the Purbeck subtype, similar to the new east end of Canterbury Cathedral, making this one of the earliest Gothic constructions in England, Canterbury being the earliest.
 Though repairs are recorded in the churchwardens' accounts in 1207, 1229 and 1230, the next major construction would not be undertaken until the end of the 13th century.

-In 1292, Simon de Burton, Mayor of Bristol, founded the present church and began an ambitious programme of rebuilding.
+In 1292, Simon de Burton, mayor of Bristol, founded the present church and began an ambitious programme of rebuilding.
 This began in 1294 with the construction of the massive northwest tower base and part of the present west wall.
 Construction paused until 1320 when the rest of the church was rebuilt into the Decorated Gothic style.
 The earliest work from this phase of construction is the exceptionally rare hexagonal north porch, which was built adjacent to the 1185 Early English porch in 1325, thus forming an inner (1185) and outer (1325) north porch.

 The design influence for the unusual hexagonal shape of the north porch is unknown, with historians offering various suggestions.
 These include the Chapter House and Lady Chapel of nearby Wells Cathedral, constructed from 1310 onwards, which are the nearest example of similar work.
-Pevsner also suggests influences from Chinese and Islamic art and architecture, since frequent voyages were made in this period to the east in this period.
+Pevsner also suggests influences from Chinese and Islamic art and architecture, since frequent voyages were made to the east in this period.
 Islamic architecture contains frequent polygons and it is possible that given the Port of Bristol being amongst the largest and most important in England at the time, inspiration was sought from further afield.

 From c.
 1330, the south porch and nave aisle began to be rebuilt in the Decorated style, though with notable markings of the future Perpendicular style, which was soon to become the dominant style from the late 14th century onwards.
 Influences from Wells Cathedral can again be found here, most notably in the south porch, constructed in 1335.
 Construction continued with the completion of the tower and spire in the first half of the 14th century, followed by the south transept and then the Lady Chapel, the latter completed in 1385.

 Though historians do not agree on precisely when it took place, there is a notable change in architectural style when comparing the north and south transepts with the choir and nave.
 The choir was most likely complete by the time of the Black Death in 1348 and though the north transept is built on a similar plan to the south transept, its internal features indicate a time when the Perpendicular style had succeeded the Decorated as the dominant style of architecture, most notably in the clerestory.